nsumner/clang-plugins-demo/README.md

+NOTE: This project should presently be considered deprecated.
+Clang has changed substantially since it was written, and this repo needs to be update.
+With luck that will happen soon.

 These plugins and programs are demonstrations of how to create and use the plugin infrastructure of clang for analyzing ASTs or integrating with the clang static analyzer.